 - 10. Admissions are three times a year, for as long as places are available.
 Funding and entitlement are based on a three-term year, with places starting in September, January or April. - 11.
 Children are entitled to a place from the first day of term and offers of a place must always give this as an option even if the Nursery School offers 'staggered starts' to help children with the transition.
 Staggered starts should not be arranged over more than a week or two. - 12.
 Parents will be notified that a place is available for their child no later than a half term in advance.
 Nursery Schools may set and advertise a termly deadline for considering applications for admission in the following term. - 13.
-Flexibility Nursery Schools may offer their places in a number of ways.
+Flexibility Nursery Schools may offer their places in several ways.
 These include half or full day sessions, extended sessions covering lunchtimes, or a stretched offer (fewer hours per week but including weeks during school holidays). - 14.
 Where the extended entitlement is available through hours in daycare provision or in partnership with other providers, the Nursery School must make clear which element is the universal entitlement and will therefore be guaranteed to continue if a child loses entitlement to the extended free provision. - 15.
 The Nursery School shall provide information on their school website stating the opening times of the nursery provision and its educational aims and provision.
-This should also include the County Council's policy for allocating nursery places. - 16.
+This should also include the County Council's policy for nursery admissions. - 16.
 When more applications are received than there are places available, the following County Council criteria must be applied.
 These closely follow the admissions criteria for entry to County primary schools.
-Children with an Education Health and Care Plan naming the school will always be admitted.
 Headteachers should apply the criteria by considering all eligible children from each priority category in turn until all the available places have been allocated.
-Other criteria (such as date of birth) cannot be used. - 16.1 Children who are looked after by a local authority within the meaning of section 22 of the Children Act 1989 at the time of their application, and previously looked after children.
-The term "previously looked after children" refers only to children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).
+Other criteria (such as date of birth) cannot be used. - 16.1 Children with an Education, Health and Care Plan naming the school - 16.2 Children who are "Looked After" by a Local Authority (LAC); "Previously Looked After" (PLAC), or "Internationally Adopted Previously Looked After Children" (IAPLAC).

-- 16.2 Disabled children who need to be admitted to a school on the grounds of physical accessibility.
-The definition of disability is that contained within the Equality Act 2010. - 16.3 Children who have taken up, or are eligible for, a funded 2 year old place at the time of application. - 16.4 Those children who, at the time of entry, have a brother or sister attending the school. - 16.5 Children who attend day care or a voluntary or private sector pre-school on site at the school.
-If there are more applicants than places in this category, priority will be given within this group to children who live closest to the school by the nearest designated public route as defined on the County Council Education Sufficiency and Access Geographic Information System. - 16.6 Those children who do not meet any of the above criteria Priority for any remaining places will be given to those who live closest to the school by the nearest designated public route as defined on the County Council Education Sufficiency & Access Geographic Information System.
+- 16.3 Disabled children who need to be admitted to a school on the grounds of physical accessibility.
+The definition of disability is that contained within the Equality Act 2010. - 16.4 Children who have taken up, or are eligible for, a funded 2 year old place at the time of application. - 16.5 Those children who, at the time of entry, have a brother or sister attending the school. - 16.6 Children who attend day care or a voluntary or private sector pre-school on site at the school.
+If there are more applicants than places in this category, priority will be given within this group to children who live closest to the school by the nearest designated public route as defined on the County Council Education Sufficiency and Access Geographic Information System. - 16.7 Those children who do not meet any of the above criteria Priority for any remaining places will be given to those who live closest to the school by the nearest designated public route as defined on the County Council Education Sufficiency & Access Geographic Information System.